 Update!
 I’ve since included hunting rifles for ladies as well as women’s hunting gear at my YouTube channel.
 View below, and please head over there to subscribe..~ Mia

-I’ve been asked a number of times what hunting rifle would be best for a lady.
+I’ve been asked many times what hunting rifle would be best for a lady.
 Husbands call, text or write and ask what rifle they should purchase for their wives.

 First and foremost, I think you should assess what the lady intends to hunt with the rifle.
 Research the regulations in the area you intend to hunt.
 Determine what caliber is a legal method of take in your state or hunting area.